JezSw/nekRSDoc/source/user_guide/_user_guide.rst

 User guide
 ==========

-This section:
+This section explains the basic structure and functionality of nekRS from a user perspective (I.E. what will be applicable to most people using nekRS).
+If you wish to view information relevant to developing nekRS and contributing changes please look at the :ref:`developer`.

-* Explains the high level structure of nekRS
+The image below shows the high level dataflow of using nekRS.
-* Instructs how to acquire, compile and run nekRS
-* Provides an explanation of the different input and output files used by nekRS

 .. image:: ../_static/img/overview.svg

-This is all done from a user perspective which will be applicable to most people interested in nekRS.
-If you wish to view information relevant to developing nekRS and contributing changes please look at the :ref:`developer`.

 .. toctree::
-    :maxdepth: 2

-    compiling
+    :titlesonly:

+    installing
     input_files
     commonly_used_variables
     detailed_usage